-Mälardalen Energy Agency (MEA) is a regional energy agency with commitments in four counties in Sweden: Södermanland, Västmanland, Uppsala and Gotland.
-MEA initiates, co-ordinates and implements projects aimed at improving the energy efficiency and increased supply of renewable energy in all sectors of the society.
-We work strategically and systematically to link the projects at the local and regional level with the national and European policies.
+The Mälardalen Energy Agency (MEA) is a regional energy agency with commitments in three counties in Sweden: Södermanland, Västmanland and Uppsala.
+We initiate, co-ordinate and implement projects aimed at improving energy efficiency and increasing the supply of renewable energy in all sectors of society.
+We work strategically and systematically to link local and regional projects with national and European policies.

-MEA was established in 1999, in the framework of the SAVE programme.
-Since 2007, the activities have been operated under the Mälardalen Energy Agency Ltd on not-for-profit basis.
-The agency is owned by the municipalities in the region with six related public energy companies.
+MEA was established in 1999.
+We are owned by the municipalities in the region with six related public energy companies.

 MEA is an active member of national and European associations and networks.
-On the European level, MEA is in contact with 50 regional energy agencies through FEDARENE, the European Federation of Agencies and Regions for Energy and the Environment.
-MEA also participates in the Covenant of Mayors for Climate & Energy to promote the initiative in the Mälardalen region and give the municipalities guidance in the process the signatories are expected to go through in order to fulfil their commitments.
+We are in contact with 50 regional energy agencies through The European Federation of Agencies and Regions for Energy and the Environment (FEADERENE).
+MEA also participate in the Covenant of Mayors for Climate & Energy to promote the initiative in the Mälardalen region and give municipalities guidance in the process signatories are expected to go through to fulfil their commitments.

-All the 15 Swedish agencies, including MEA, are members of the National Association for the Swedish Regional Energy Agencies.
-The association has a close co-operation with the Swedish Energy Agency; both as a co-funding part of sustainable energy projects, but also as a national partner in preparing the regional and local implementation of EU directives.
+All 16 Swedish energy agencies, including MEA, are members of the National Association for the Swedish Regional Energy Agencies.
+The association has a close co-operation with the Swedish Energy Agency, as a co-funding part of sustainable energy projects and a national partner in preparing the regional and local implementation of EU directives.